zacharyfmarion/Graviton/README.md

 # Graviton

+Code is no longer maintained...more of an experiment with webviews :)

 ![](https://raw.githubusercontent.com/zacharyfmarion/Material-Browser/master/Image1.png?raw=true "Graviton")

-Graviton is a minimalist web browser for Mac made using [Electron](http://electron.atom.io/) and [Polymer](https://www.polymer-project.org/), and is still under heavy development.
+Graviton is a minimalist web browser for Mac made using [Electron](http://electron.atom.io/) and [Polymer](https://www.polymer-project.org/).

 ## Build instructions